mosza16/bx.in.th/README.md

 # bx.in.th
-Using NodeJs OOP Concept Call bx.in.th API
+Using NodeJs OOP Concept Call bx.in.th API(NOT YET)
 ==================
 Node version 8.9.1
 1. npm update